Soft Particles and Infinite-Dimensional Geometry: Abelian gauge theory

+These formulas result from re-summing virtual soft exchange in the range $\mu<\omega<\Lambda$ to all orders in perturbation theory.
+The fact that $\Gamma$ is expressible as a $d$-dimensional quantity is another indication that the soft dynamics is effectively $d$-dimensional.

-Following the analogy with the sigma model, we would like to interpret \eqref{eq:abelianSoft} as a derivative in the space of vacua, in this case the space of flat $U(1)$ connections at spatial infinity.
+Following the analogy with the sigma model, we would like to interpret \eqref{eq:abelianSoft} as a derivative in the space of vacua, in this case the space of flat $U(1)$ connections on the celestial sphere.
 In other words, we expect a formula of the schematic form

 Because the infrared sector of abelian gauge theory is exactly solvable, we can actually derive and verify these abstract statements.
-It was shown in \cite{Kapec:2021eug} that the (Euclidean) effective soft action for the Goldstone mode and the soft photon mode in abelian gauge theory is given by
+It was shown in \cite{Kapec:2021eug} that the (Euclidean) soft effective action for the Goldstone mode and the soft photon mode in abelian gauge theory is given by

 Here $\widetilde{C}$ is the shadow transform of the Goldstone mode.
 This action reproduces all known facts about the infrared sector of abelian gauge theory, including soft theorems and exponentiated soft exchange \eqref{eq:AbelianExchange}